9dots/9dots.io-pages/OJ8iMiY.md

 fullImage: "http://uploads.9dots.io/Ol3pKtW_lrg.jpg"

 ---

-## Lesson Overview
-This lesson provides an introduction to robotics and specifically the engineering side of building a robot.
-To start, students will learn about engineers and watch a brief video about the process of engineering.
-Students will then build a robot using the instructions provided in the attachments.
-If there is time at the end, students will attach the touch sensor to their robots.

 **For the nxt robot download the [NXT building plans](http://uploads.9dots.io/OJ8lcC3.pdf) For the ev3 robot download the [ev3 building plans](http://uploads.9dots.io/OiQX849.pdf)**